bruslim/peerface/README.md

 Peerface
 ===========

-Peer communication layer for bittorrent
+Evented, peer communication module for BitTorrent.

+All events return a `Message` object which contains properties named according to the spec.

 To install: